-It’s been reported that the defect that causes Huntington’s(a neurodegenerative disease).has been successfully corrected in patients for the first time.
+It’s been reported that the defect that causes Huntington’s(a neurodegenerative disease),has been successfully corrected for the first time.
 And it is believed that this Huntington’s disease breakthrough might help in stopping this disease.

 According to a research team based in University College London, there is hope that the deadly disease could be put to an end.This could be the biggest breakthrough in the history of Neurodegenerative diseases something that has lasted for almost 50 years.